How to Build a Smart Suit Wardrobe

 This is your happy place.
 Your tropical getaway.
 Your vegetarian platter.
 Your coolest suit, literally.
 This one if reserved for those hot and sticky days, because a true gentleman is never caught sweaty and flustered in an out-of-season fabric.

-9th Suit: Grey Flannel
+9th Suit: Gray Flannel

 This is your response to winter.
 Your cozy blanket.
 Your protection from the elements.
 When temperatures drop, there isn’t another suit that you’ll want to reach for.
 Your first flannel suit will probably change the way you look at tailoring and fabrics.